 And imagine that you and every other band in the show each have 100 Facebook followers.
 (Almost everyone has more, but let’s keep it simple for this example.)

 If each of the 12 artists in a show posts the link on their feed, everyone in your episode gets exposure to 1,100 new followers.
-That’s an 1100% increase in reach than you would otherwise have by promoting your track on your own.
+To put it another way, that’s an 1,100% increase in reach than you would otherwise have by promoting your track on your own.

 Sure, you might have more social media followers than some of the other artists in your episode.
 (And if you’re one of the bigger, more established bands in your show, congratulations.)
 But it’s unlikely you’ll have more followers than the eleven other bands in the show combined.
 And even if you do, remember that you opened shows for bigger bands once.
 Don’t pull up the drawbridge behind you.

-It’s not a zero-sum game: For you to win, nobody has to lose.
-It’s more like a team effort, because when everyone plays their part, everyone benefits.
+It’s not a zero-sum game: For you to win, nobody else has to lose.
+In fact it’s a team effort, because when everyone plays their part, everyone benefits.

 I hope you’ll agree with everything I’ve posted here and that I’ve managed to explain everything clearly.
 But if you have any questions at all, contact me directly and I’ll be glad to help.